mohangk/laravel_sample_app/README.md

 PHPUnit has been vendored.
 To run the test execute

-    ./vendor/bin/phpunit
+    ./vendor/bin/phpunit ./tests

 That's quite verbose so it's recommended you add an alias in your shell.
-In order to debug a spec do: DEBUGGER.!!
+In order to debug a spec do refer to the [setup step debugging](#setup_step_debugging) of this documentation.

 1. Feature spec.
   - capybara page